jcmckerral/turbulence-scaling-code/README.md

-README for scripts used in "Synergetic impacts of turbulence and fishing reduce ocean biomass"
+### README for code used in "Synergetic impacts of turbulence and fishing reduce ocean biomass"

+## REQUIREMENTS
 Requires: MATLAB

 Scripts have been tested and known to work with the following MATLAB versions: